bryxli/end-of-game-league-bot/README.md

 **NOTE: If SUMMONER NAME includes spaces, the name must be surrounded in quotes.**
 **May be detected as a trojan due to the use of PyInstaller to compile.**
 Compiled with command: pyinstaller --onefile --windowed --icon=icon.ico main.py

+# does not work with current version of RiotWatcher